palmer-matthew/projects/real-time-chat/README.md

 Objective:

-1) become familiar with Socket.io library
+1) exposure to Socket.io library
+2) Generate ideas for the game
+3) Complete Tutorial